tfpk/macrokata/exercises/07_more_repetition/README.md

 This should construct an empty `HashMap` and `insert` the relevant key-value pairs.

-You may not edit the `main` function; but it should eventually look like the
+You may not edit the `main` function, but it should eventually look like the
 following:

 <!-- If you can see this text, it means you're not looking at the book.   -->